leancodepl/flutter_corelibrary/packages/force_update/README.md

 # force_update

 This is an internal Leancode package for quickly implementing Force Update.
-To use it, just wrap your `MaterialApp` in a `ForceUpdateGuard` widget and pass an instance to CQRS.
+To use it, just wrap your `MaterialApp` in a `ForceUpdateGuard` widget and pass an instance of CQRS.

 # Behavior